caitaozhan/stress/README.md

 # Introduction
 This is a simple and naive performance testing tool, derived from my workflow (need python3 and numpy).
-The testing is not comprehensive, but I think it is a good estimation of the true performance.
+The testing is not comprehensive, but I think it is a good enough estimation.

 # Test CPU Performance
 Stress all kinds of CPU by matrix multiplication.
 Just run the following in the terminal: